Systemicdrift/craft-demo/README.md

 # Known issues

-Google maps barks at you saying some error occurred.
+* Google maps barks at you saying it didn't load correctly.
 It needs a proper dev key and someone to bill.
-Nothing is "free"
+Nothing is "free".
+Key was removed because github warns against storing keys.

+* When saving pokemon and flipping from all/saved view, the infinite scroll breaks due to some state not being restored properly.